PervaizAkhtar/MassTransit/README.md

 # MassTransit
 MassTransit

-#new changes to site
+#new changes to main application
-www.google.co.uk
+this is how applications should works

-more changes to code repo
+#and new one

-more changes to repoes
+more